Last Updated: June 25, 2026

 This drug has twenty-nine patent family members in eight countries.

 The generic ingredient in RIOMET ER is metformin hydrochloride.
 There are forty-nine drug master file entries for this compound.
-Eighty-two suppliers are listed for this compound.
+Eighty-one suppliers are listed for this compound.
 Additional details are available on the metformin hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Riomet Er